NHSDigital/software-engineering-quality-framework/communities/pd-engineering-cop.md

 ## Scope

-* Front-end, back-end and platform/infrastructure engineering.
-* Technical aspects of delivery and operation of reliable services.
-* Architecting and engineering for functional and non-functional requirements and validating they are met (e.g. performance and capacity, security, accessibility).
-Also see [Automation Working Group](pd-automation-working-group.md).
+Initially this CoP will cast a very wide net and cover front-end, back-end and platform/infrastructure engineering and all technical aspects of delivery and operation of reliable services.
+This will include topics like pair programming, effective code reviews, team quality processes, architecting and engineering for functional and non-functional requirements and validating they are met, e.g. performance and capacity, security, accessibility.
+Some aspects of this will be covered in more detail by the [Automation Working Group](pd-automation-working-group.md), while others are expected to spin out into their own CoPs over time in response to demand to provide more focus around specific sub-topics (e.g. mobile engineering, operational excellence, front-end development).

 ## Coordinator

-* This will be a rotating post on a 3-month basis, requiring a commitment of one day per week
+* This will be a rotating post on a 3-month basis, requiring a commitment of one day per week.

-* TBC will be coordinator initially
+* TBC will be coordinator initially.
-* The coordinator will run a blog to help publicise the activity of the group
+* The coordinator will run a blog to help publicise the activity of the group.
-* There will be a deputy coordinator (to cover sessions when the coordinator is away, etc) who will typically take over as coordinator for the following 3 months
+* There will be a deputy coordinator (to cover sessions when the coordinator is away, etc) who will typically take over as coordinator for the following 3 months.

 ## Format